 , or the usefulness of the sacrament of confession

-and Gothic aesthetics.
 Another possibility is that Catholicism is simply a more visible form of Christianity in the bicoastal urban milieu in which most writers work.
 Not to mention that a considerable number of writers are themselves Catholic (or were raised that way

-), and may just find it easier to write what they know
+at least), and may just find it easier to write what they know

-Whatever the reason, a cleric in a movie or TV show is more likely to be a Catholic Father than any other kind, especially if there's any exorcising
+, it's Catholicism.
+A cleric in a movie or TV show is more likely to be a Catholic Father than any other kind, especially if there's any exorcising

 to be done or if The Antichrist is involved